 HATCHET II, conversely, gives us generic victims whose deaths never register as anything more than bodies to be battered bloody, and the cast does little to bring them to life before their unexpectedly untimely deaths.
 Even Parry Shen, who was so funny the first time out, seems completely stumped by his obligatory role (as the twin brother, of course), which requires him to perform a variation on his previous routine (speaking with affected accents that do not match his Asian appearance).
 What was funny once, provokes only exasperated sighs the second time.

-Kane Hodder is back as Victor Crowley and Victor’s father.
-Although he pulled off a nice dramatic moment or two in HATCHET, here writer-director Adam Green pushes him too far, and the emotions start to feel forced and melodramatic – a director indulging his star at the expense of the film.
+Kane Hodder is back as Victor Crowley and (in flashback) Victor’s father.
+Although he pulled off a nice dramatic moment or two in HATCHET, here he is pushed too far by writer-director Adam Green, and the emotions start to feel forced and melodramatic – a director indulging his star at the expense of the film.

 If you wonder why I’m blaming Green for Hodder’s performance, the reason is that something similar happens with Danielle Harris, when she is called upon to express grief.
 Harris is cute and feisty, but the script doesn’t know what to do with her: is she an emotional wreck or a righteous avenger?
 Also, she seems less authentic than Tamara Feldman did in HATCHET; there is something a bit too glamorous and “Hollywood” about Harris for us to accept her as the daughter of a local gator-poacher.
 Her presence is really a sop to the horror fans, who remember her from HALLOWEEN IV and the 2007 HALLOWEEN remake.